awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 + `/images/image.jpg?parameter1=b`
 If client requests include five different query strings for the same file, you can either invalidate the file five times, once for each query string, or you can use the \* wildcard in the invalidation path, as shown in the following example:
 `/images/image.jpg*`
 For more information about using wildcards in the invalidation path, see [Invalidation paths](#invalidation-specifying-objects-paths)\.
-For more information about query strings, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.
+For more information about query strings, see [Caching content based on query string parameters](QueryStringParameters.md)\.
 To determine which query strings are in use, you can enable CloudFront logging\.
 For more information, see [Configuring and using standard logs \(access logs\)](AccessLogs.md)\.

 **Maximum Allowed**
 For information about the maximum number of invalidations allowed, see [Concurrent Invalidation Request Maximum](#InvalidationLimits)\.